-- Whole numbers (when standing alone) are illustrated using base ten blocks, hundred squares, and thousand cubes (see glossary below for examples). - Fractions are illustrated using a circle or pie chart.
+- Whole numbers (when standing alone) are illustrated using base ten block system, using single blocks for tens, a flat or hundred squares, and thousand cubes (see glossary below for examples). - Fractions are illustrated using a circle or pie chart.
 The numerator is the shaded section of the whole.
 When the response is a mixed number (e.g., one and one half), the whole numbers in that item will also be represented with a whole, shaded circle.
-The whole numbers used in this section are small enough to make this possible (see glossary below for examples). - Decimals (including money) will always be represented by the number (as described above with base ten blocks), a decimal point, and the hundred squares with the corresponding decimal portion shaded (see glossary below for examples). - Negative integers are represented by base ten blocks that are completely shaded.
+The whole numbers used in this section are small enough to make this possible (see glossary below for examples). - Decimals (including money) will always be represented by the number (as described above with base ten blocks), a decimal point, and the flat or hundred squares with the corresponding decimal portion shaded (see glossary below for examples). - Negative integers are represented by base ten blocks that are completely shaded.